JHGuitarFreak/UQM-MegaMod/tools/font-renderer/README.md

 All that needs to be done for your particular use case is to take the actual largest height from your glyph `.png` files and plug it into the command.

+### Other commands that can help with fonts

+Add 3 pixels to the right of the canvas:
+`mogrify -splice 3x0 -gravity East -background black *.png`

 DPComic font made by codeman38 - http://www.zone38.net/